vedi/knowledge-base/src/documents/android/profile/Profile_MainClasses.html.md

 This function retrieves a list of the user's contacts from the supplied provider.

-<div class="info-box">Notice that some social providers (FB, G+, Twitter) supply all of the user's contacts and some supply only the contacts that use your app.</div>
+<div class="info-box">Notice that some social providers (G+, Twitter) supply all of the user's contacts and some (FB) supply only the contacts that use your app.</div>

 You could use `getContacts` to show your users a personalized screen where they can see which of their friends are also playing your game, or you could offer the contacts that don't play your game to download your game and receive some free coins.